 We offer paid and unpaid positions, depending on the internship, as specified in each position description.
-Our paid internships pay $8.00 – $8.25 per hour.
 Any internship can be done for course credit, as long as your educational institution allows it.

 Please be sure to read over each position description carefully, as each has specific responsibilities and qualifications.

 You may apply for multiple internships if you feel you meet the qualifications of each position.
-However, please be sure to send a separate email for each internship that interests you, with a cover letter and resumé tailored to the requirements of each position.
+However, please be sure to make your cover letter and resumé tailored to the requirements of each position.

 Most internships run three to four months over the course of one semester.

 All applications are accepted on a rolling basis.
 Internships will be filled on a rolling basis and will be removed from the listings below once we are no longer accepting applications.
 If there is a position on the site that interests you, please submit your materials in a timely manner, as many positions fill quickly.